JamesClonk/notes/coffee.md

 V60 no-bloom is very watery, more fruity, slightly more clear but still retains the typical V60 dry-mouth feel.. not sure thats a good combo or not 🤔

-An4msR16C22 vs V60R16C30:
-In direct comparison also the AeroPress does have a slightly dry-mouth feel with the Tega, but less pronounced.
-It is also slightly less watery than a V60nobloom (though Ratio can change/fix that), but still more than a V60bloom.
-Better fruit taste too, less texture, but more fruitiness.
-Overall I think the default AeroPress recipe is "clearer" and better for fruity coffees than default V60 recipe, but V60R18C30 gets close.

 ---